13 Visualising data with ggplot2

 Figure 13.30: Plotting through geom col

-Once the readers have understood the functioning of position
+Once the readers have understood the functioning of position and

-it is now pretty easy to draw stacked bar
+stat arguments in geom_bar it is now pretty easy to draw stacked bar

 charts, dodged bar charts and 100 percent stacked bar charts through